-- 42. CSP outcome 1 is aligned with the national policy and institutional priorities that are highlighted in the Philippines development plan.
-It is also guided by the Philippines disaster and risk reduction act of 2010 and the national disaster risk reduction and management plan for 2020-2030 and will contribute to the implementation of national and subnational climate change action plans and disaster risk reduction management plans. - 43.
-CSP outcome 1 is aligned with UNSDCF outcome 3, "by 2028, all people, especially those at risk of being left behind, equitably benefit from safer, gender-responsive and just transition to low-carbon, climate-resilient development, disaster risk reduction and management, and sustainable management of environment, natural resources and biodiversity".
+- 43. CSP outcome 1 is aligned with the national policy and institutional priorities that are highlighted in the Philippines development plan.
+It is also guided by the Philippines disaster and risk reduction act of 201028 and the national disaster risk reduction and management plan for 2020-2030 and will contribute to the implementation of national and subnational climate change action plans and disaster risk reduction management plans. - 44.
+CSP outcome 1 is aligned with UNSDCF outcome 3, "By 2028, all people benefit from just transition to low-carbon, climate-resilient development, sustainable management of environment, natural resources and biodiversity and strengthened resilience to disasters and natural hazards".